folkforms/markdown-to-x/docs/structure.md

 ## Description

-Test that when we log in we go to the user home page.
+Test that when we log in we are brought to the user page.

 ## Steps

 1. Go to homepage
 2. Click the Log in button
 3. Log in as bob/bobspassword
-4. Verify that the user home page loads
+4. Verify that the user page loads
 ```

 Then your structure document might look like this: